oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"##"} Initialization and Discovery
 The driver must be initialized by calling ::${x}Init before any other function.
-This function will load and initialize all ${OneApi} driver(s) in the system for all threads in the current process.
+This function will load and initialize all Level-Zero driver(s) in the system for all threads in the current process.
 Simultaneous calls to ::${x}Init are thread-safe and only one instance of driver(s) will be loaded per-process.
 This function will allow queries of the available device groups in the system.